SouthernMethodistUniversity/intro/sections/DH.md

 See also: [“Digital Humanities” In The Craft of Criticism: Critical Media Studies in Practice.
 Editors: Kearney MC and Kackman M. 331-346.
 Routledge, New York, NY 2018.](https://escholarship.org/uc/item/1558k4vg)
 * "This is an overview, history, and typology of digital humanities within the field of media studies.
 It also contains a step-by-step walkthrough of a digital humanities project I created.
 I think this will be really helpful for anyone trying to figure out what the heck DH is and how people go about building DH projects."
-*"What should the humanities scholar’s relationship with technology be?
+* ***"What should the humanities scholar’s relationship with technology be?
 Where do humanism and digital technology collide?
-And where might the intersection of the two produce ideas that—like any good scholarship—show us some kind of beauty, meaning, and order to the world? "
+And where might the intersection of the two produce ideas that—like any good scholarship—show us some kind of beauty, meaning, and order to the world?"***

 #'What isn't DH?